Shruti733/kickstarter-analysis/README.md

 - Columns: "outcomes"\
 Since we wanted to analyse the different kind of outcomes, we used "outcomes" as "Columns"
 - Rows: "Date created conversion"\
-Since data needs to be analysed for different dates, so we selected "Date created conversion" in Rows area.
+Since data needs to be analysed for different dates, soI selected "Date created conversion" in Rows area.
 After dragging the "Date created conversion" field in the Row area, two other fields get auto-populated namely "Years2" and "Quarters" along with "Date created conversion" field.
 Excel automatically populates these fields, from which we can can select the suitable field as per our requirements.
 In the current case, we chose